Therassist

 For users who wanted even better summaries, I added an optional cloud model via bring-your-own-token.
 Privacy stays intact, quality improves, and it remains entirely optional.

-Plans grouped recurring therapy homework under a named goal.
-Users called it a useful feature when they first use it, but they never did.
+The "Plans" feature grouped recurring therapy homework under a named goal.
+Users called it a useful feature when they first used it, but they never touched it with daily use.

 What usability testing can't tell

-It cannot tell you what happens weeks or even days later, when the novelty is gone and real habits take over.
+The test cannot unveil what happens weeks or even days later, when the novelty is gone and real habits take over.

-When I asked why, the answer was simple: repeating todos already covered the need.
-Plans added complexity that did not match how people actually thought about their week.
+When I asked why, the answer was simple.
+Repeating "Todos" already covered the need.
+The "Plans" feature added complexity that did not match how people actually thought about their week.

 Simplifying the product